rebelsky/csc207c/_eboards/eboard20-2.md

 * Just wondering: Many of you said you'd worked with doubly-linked lists in CSC-161.
 But many of you also only made it through Exercise 3.
 What made things difficult?
-    * The transition to object-oriented made our heads hurt.
-    * We are not yet at the stage that we can immediately translate ideas from one language/model to another.
-    * Using the iterators was weird / required a change in umvelt.
-    * The design of the assignment made it slow.
-There weren't good guidelines on how long to think or how long to spend comparing.
-    * Iterators are a bit more complex because of the `update` thingy.
-    * We hadn't quite mastered list iterators.

 ### SoLA stuff